SpinWearables/SpinWearablesBook/README.md

 ### Code

 Inline code is boring monospaced as in the web page.
-Code panes might require custom *render frames* with extra LaTeX packages.
+Code panes might require custom *render frames* with exta LaTeX packages or images

 ### Images

-We need a style prescription for them.
-We also need to decide how they float/break the text.
+Two extra layers for images, with properly set floating constraints.

+### Flowing text around math/code/images

+From properties, select shape and set text flow to countour line.
+You can edit the countour line from the edit button.

+### Interface setup

+Having the properties pane and the layers pane added to the default interface helps significantly.

 # License